Laptops · Resale guide

 Dell XPS 13 Price Guide

-Remember, specific variants like a Core i7 processor, 16GB RAM, or a 4K display will fetch higher prices within these ranges.
+Remember, these ranges are for standard configurations.
+Upgraded storage (e.g., 1TB SSD) or RAM (16GB vs 8GB) will push prices higher within these bands.
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the Dell XPS 13 in 2026